Thursday, September 20, 2012

 America's Four United Republics

-Congress was meeting at that time in New York City, and while there Monroe met Elizabeth Kortright, whom he married on February 16, 1786.
+In 1786, while Congress was meeting at in New York City, Monroe met Elizabeth Kortright, whom he married on February 16, 1786.
 The couple had three children: Eliza Kortright Monroe (1786-1835), James Spence Monroe (1799-1800), and Maria Hester Monroe (1803-1850).

 In October, 1786, Monroe resigned from Congress and settled in Fredericksburg, Virginia with his new bride.
 He was elected to the town council and once again to the Virginia Legislature.
 He was a delegate to the Virginia convention to ratify the new Constitution and was strongly opposed, feeling that it was a threat to fee navigation of the Mississippi.
 He voted against the constitution, but once it was ratified he accepted the new government without any misgivings.